LynnLab-JNU/ngsap-playbook/README.md

     - It assumes that port '8080' is available on the remote servers.
     - After installation the selinux and firewall must be customized accordingly on the remote servers.

+## Frequently asked Questions

+This FAQ is under preparation.
+The moto is to provide answers to FAQ in a more accessible way.